 Fadogia agrestis – Aphrodisiac potentials of the aqueous extract of Fadogia agrestis stem in male albino rats.

-Ferula Hermonis is a popular herb that grows in Lebanon and Syria and has been used in the region as an aphrodisiac,
+Ferula Hermonis, known as Zallouh, is a popular herb that grows in Lebanon and Syria and has been used in the region as an aphrodisiac,

 Lepidium meyenii is also known as maca herb.
 This radish like root grows in the high Andes in South America.
 There have been quite a number of human studies published with maca that show it to have sexual enhancing benefits without any significant side effects.